How to Check Someone’s Immigration Status

 How to check the immigration status of an EU citizen

-However, under the EU Settlement Scheme, EEA and Swiss nationals will not have a physical document confirming their immigration status, instead their status will be held in a digital format.
-This means that where someone has status under the scheme, you must conduct their check electronically, and cannot refuse their application based on them being unable to provide physical proof of their immigration status.
+Under the EU Settlement Scheme, EEA and Swiss nationals do not have a physical document confirming their immigration status, instead their status is held in a digital format.
+This means that where someone has status under the scheme, the employer must conduct their check digitally using a share code, and cannot refuse their application based on them being unable to provide physical proof of their immigration status.

 Need assistance?